chatc/TriageSQL/README.md

 # Dataset Download
 Due to the size limitation, please download the entire dataset from [Google Drive](https://drive.google.com/file/d/1BVRu8Qy2yt8UDfONz3_1di3brgzdGGZQ/view?usp=sharing)

+The new version of TriageSQL is comming out soon!

 # Citations

 If you want to use TriageSQL in your work, please cite as follows: